On K3 surfaces of Picard rank 14: Dual graphs of rational curves

-We will now determine the dual graph of smooth rational curves and their intersection properties for the K3 surfaces $\mathcal{X}$ in Theorem~\ref{thm1} with N\'eron-Severi lattice $\mathrm{P}$ obtained from the quartic projective surfaces $\mathrm{Q}(\alpha, \beta, \gamma, \delta , \varepsilon, \zeta, \eta, \iota, \kappa, \lambda)$ in Equation~(\ref{mainquartic}).
+We will now determine the dual graph of smooth rational curves for the K3 surfaces $\mathcal{X}$ in Theorem~\ref{thm1} with N\'eron-Severi lattice $P_{14}$.
 The case of the K3 surfaces $\mathcal{X}$ of Picard rank 15 and the embedding of the reducible fibers into the dual graph of smooth rational curves are determined in Appendix~\ref{sec:rank15}.
-A summary of the results for the case of Picard rank 16 (obtained by the authors in \cite{CHM19}) can be found in Appendix~\ref{sec:rank16}.
-We consider the following complete intersections that can be easily checked to lie on the quartic $\mathrm{Q}$ in Equation~(\ref{mainquartic}):
+Results for the case of Picard rank 16 were obtained by the authors in \cite{CHM19}.
+We consider the following complete intersections that can be easily checked to lie on the quartic $\mathcal{Q}$ in Equation~(\ref{quartic1}) and lift to rational curves on the smooth K3 surface:

 \beqn

 \eeqn and \beqn

 \eeqn and \beqn